by Philip

 Lunch spot: At a picnic table overlooking the sea, turquoise or aquamarine with surfers despite big waves and rocks.

-Dinner (C) : Delicious baked potatoes with butter, cheese, baked beans and surprisingly nice, if expensive, tinned veg.
+Dinner, made by Cathy: Delicious baked potatoes with butter, cheese, baked beans and surprisingly nice, if expensive, tinned veg.
 Raspberries and yogurt.

 Wildlife: Barn swallows.
 Turkey vultures.
 Pelicans.
 Heron.
 Red-tailed hawk.
 Deer.

-Incidents: Getting raspberries when C asked me to get strawberries, because the strawberries were BOGOF which would have meant carrying 2lb of them.
+Incidents: Getting raspberries when Cathy asked me to get strawberries, because the strawberries were BOGOF which would have meant carrying 2lb of them.
 Not a good decision.
 I managed to ride my pannier into Ray’s pannier as I rode away and had to stop and start again.

 Shopping: Safeway, Fort Bragg.